davechallis/ocypod/docs/core_concepts.md

 A job in Ocypod will always have one of the following statuses:

-* `created` - set by the server when a job is first created and added to a queue
+* `queued` - set by the server when a job is first created and added to a queue
 * `running` - set by the server when a worker picks up a job
 * `completed` - set by the client to mark a job as successfully completed
 * `failed` - set by the client to mark a job as having failed